Suzhou Industrial Park sludge treatment project, source recycling model

 The condensate generated during the sludge drying process is sent back to the power station to be reused for the boilers, which can save around 136,000 tons desalted water per year.

 Bottom ash resulting from the incineration process is used by another industrialist in the park to produce cement, realizing the zero discharge of sludge disposal reducing by 20,000 tons of solid waste generated.

 Low energy consumption

-This advanced drying technology with low energy consumption and high level safety and environment protection consume 40% less energy than the normal sludge drying process due to the cascade utilization of energy.
+This advanced drying technology coupled with low energy consumption and high-level safety and environment protection, consume 40% energy lesser than the normal sludge drying process due to the cascade utilisation of energy.